COMBAT BASICS

 • Grapples get a bonus from your Strong perk.

-• Rushes get a bonus from Quick perk.
+• Dynamic attacks get a bonus from Quick perk.

 FIGHT!